sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 # How to Setup Unity for Xbox Console or Universal Windows Platform

-## Table of contents
+## Table of Contents
-1. Get your License First
+1. Get Your License First
-2. Registering and Activating your Xbox Console
+2. Registering and Activating Your Xbox Console
-3. How to your Setup Xbox
+3. How to Your Setup Xbox
-4. Setting up your Computer
+4. Setting up Your Computer
 5. Setting Up Project, Connecting Unity and Finishing

+## Extra Table of Contents
+1. How to Setup Xbox Project Icons
+2. How to Setup Xbox Project Main Menu, Pause Menu and Settings
+3. How to Setup Xbox Project Extras
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------